top of page

 This applies to:

-Haulage operators
+• Haulage operators

-Construction logistics providers
+• Construction logistics providers

-Fleet operators working in urban areas
+• Fleet operators working in urban areas

-Businesses tendering for contracts
+• Businesses tendering for contracts

-If your clients mention FORS—you need it
+If your clients mention FORS—you need it.

 FORS vs Operator Licence Compliance

-FORS and Operator Licence compliance go hand in hand.
+Here’s something most people miss: FORS and Operator Licence compliance go hand in hand.
+If your compliance is weak, your FORS application will expose it and potentially:

-Trigger issues
+• Trigger issues

-Highlight risks
+• Highlight risks

-Damage credibility
+• Damage credibility

 That’s why doing this properly matters.